Recommended reading, viewing, listening & visiting to learn more about the methodology of deliberate practice

 Bulletproof Musician, created and curated by performance psychologist Noa Kagayama, combines research and interviews to promote scientifically-backed techniques to improve your process.
 Indispensable.

 Jason Heath is a bassist and educator who has been giving away amazing learning resources to anyone who listens to his podcasts (Contrabass Conversations) or follows his blog.
 Some of it is bass-centric, but much of it is not.
 If you are preparing for auditions, he’s interviewed many audition winners, and it’s worthwhile to listen to their stories and their approaches.
 He took all of his favorite info from those interviews and put them into a podcast series and book called “Winning the Audition.”

 Ryan Beach is the Principal Trumpet of the Alabama Symphony, and since 2018 he’s been blogging and podcasting on some of this methodologies for improvement on That’s Not Spit, It’s Condensation!
 He also has a series on his podcast called “Winning the Job,” where he interviews many different auditions winners from different instruments on their specific process that led to their audition success.

-Josh Jones is the newly-appointed principal percussionist of the Kansas City Symphony.
-Josh’s website, Drum Mojo, has a ton of information on how Josh approaches practicing and audition prep.
+Josh Jones’s website, Drum Mojo, has a ton of information on how Josh approaches practicing and audition prep.
 He’s a “Stick Control Obsessive,” and he’s written several of his own books on technique.
 For anybody looking to improve their audition process, Josh outlines the exact steps he took to win his Kansas City Symphony Audition.

 Rachelle Jenkins is a horn player who’s played with many top-tier orchestras and has advanced to many finals with many near-wins.
 She’s channeled her experience from years on the audition trail into a resource book ($24.99).
 Her Audition Playbook site also includes helpful interviews and articles on how to improve your process.